swisspost/design-system/.changeset/twenty-items-drum.md

 ---
-'@swisspost/design-system-documentation': minor
+'@swisspost/design-system-documentation': patch
-'@swisspost/design-system-styles': minor
+'@swisspost/design-system-styles': patch
 ---

-implement blockquote component
+Updated the blockquote styles to match the new Post design.